rulewis/journey-optimizer.en/help/using/configuration/get-started-configuration.md

 exl-id: 0964a484-f957-4aae-a571-61b2a1615026
 ---

-# Get started
+# Get started with [!DNL Journey Optimizer] configuration

-When accessing Journey Optimizer for the first time, you are provisioned a production sandbox and allocated a certain number of IPs depending on your contract.
+When accessing [!DNL Journey Optimizer] for the first time, you are provisioned a production sandbox and allocated a certain number of IPs depending on your contract.

 To be able to create your journeys and send messages, you need to go though these configuration steps:

 1. **Configure messages and channels**: define presets, adapt and customize email and push messages

+    * Understant push notification flow.
+[Learn more](../push-gs.md)

     * Define push notifications settings in both [!DNL Adobe Experience Platform] and [!DNL Adobe Experience Platform Launch].
 [Learn more](../push-configuration.md)

     * Create message presets to configure all the technical parameters required for email and push notification messages.
 [Learn more](message-presets.md)